axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-flow-control/_index.md

 {{% alert title="Warning" color="warning" %}}

-Hazard of data loss\!
+Hazard of data loss!
 For destinations other than file, soft flow-control is not available.
 Thus, it is possible to lose log messages on those destinations.
 To avoid data loss on those destinations, use hard flow-control.

 {{% /alert %}}